<input type="url">

 First of all, the required attribute is specified, making it mandatory that a valid URL be provided.

-Second, in the url input we set pattern to ".*\.myco\..*".
-This simple regular expression requests a string that has any number of characters, followed by a dot, followed by "myco", followed by a dot, followed by any number of characters.
-And because the browser runs both the standard URL filter and our custom pattern against the specified text, we wind up with a validation which says "make sure this is a valid URL, and also in a Myco domain."
+Second, in the url input, we set pattern to ".*\.myco\..*".
+This regular expression requests a string that has any number of characters, followed by a dot, followed by "myco", followed by a dot, followed by any number of characters.
+Because the browser runs both the standard URL filter and our custom pattern against the specified text, we wind up with a validation that says "make sure this is a valid URL, and also in a Myco domain."

-This isn't perfect, but it is good enough for this simple demo's requirements.
+This isn't perfect, but it is good enough for this basic demo's requirements.

 It's advisable to use the title attribute along with pattern.
 If you do, the title must describe the pattern; it should explain what format the data should take on, rather than any other information.
 That's because the title may be displayed or spoken as part of a validation error message.
 For example, the browser might present the message "The entered text doesn't match the required pattern." followed by your specified title.
 If your title is something like "URL", the result would be the message "The entered text doesn't match the required pattern.
 URL", which is not a good user experience.